-A Postpartum Doulas is a professional support person that specializes in helping women and their families navigate the early days and weeks after a baby’s birth.
-They use a variety of hands-on practical skills, non-judgmental guidance, and a compassionate presence to facilitate easier breastfeeding and create space for rest, nourishment and family bonding.
+Postpartum doulas use a variety of hands-on practical skills, non-judgmental guidance, and a compassionate presence to facilitate easier breastfeeding and create space for rest, nourishment, and family bonding.

-The doula assists with communication but does not speak on behalf of her client.
+Doulas assist with communication, but do not speak on behalf of her client.
 A doula may remind or encourage a client to ask the questions necessary to understand a procedure and make informed decisions.

 Research shows the presence of a doula tends to result in shorter, less painful labours with fewer complications and less interventions.
 When a doula is present during and after childbirth, women report greater satisfaction with their birth experience, make more positive assessments of their babies, have fewer cesareans and requests for medical intervention, and less postpartum depression.

-A responsible doula compliments and enhances the father/partner in their supportive role rather than acting as a replacement.
-The presence of a doula allows the father/partner to offer support during labor and birth without the pressure to remember everything learned in childbirth class!
-The partner typically has little-to-no actual experience with the birth process, yet is expected to act as a coach.
+A doula will complement and enhance the partner in their supportive role rather than acting as a replacement.
 Doulas support both the mother and her partner to become involved in the birth to the extent he/she feels comfortable.
-Studies have shown that fathers usually participate more actively during labor with the presence of a doula than without one.
+Studies have shown that fathers/partners usually participate more actively during labor with the presence of a doula than without one.

 Midwives are highly trained in the medical aspects of birth.
 In North America primary/medical birth care is offered by a midwife or a physician.

-Doulas work as part of a team with doctors or midwives, but not instead of.
-It’s outside a doulas scope of practice to attend births as a primary care-provider, as they offer non-medical support and comfort measures.
-Doulas do not catch babies.
-They do not perform clinical tasks such as heart rate, blood pressure, or internal exams.
+Doulas offer non-clinical support and comfort measures.
+They work as part of the team with doctors or midwives, but not instead of.
+It is outside of a doulas scope of practice to attend births as a primary care provider.

 Doulas do not replace nurses or other medical staff, but rather work as part of the team.
 They are there to comfort and support the mother and her partner.
 Nurses change shifts; doulas stay.

-The role of the doula is to help attain a safe and pleasant birth no matter what type of birth you are planning.
-Women who choose medicated birth need as much support as those who choose natural birth, but a different kind of support.
-Doulas can fill the gap that medication may not cover and help support women in the presence of medical devices and medicines.
+Yes.
+The role of a doula is to support a woman in attaining a safe and pleasant birth no matter what type of birth you are planning.
+Women with epidurals often need as much support as those without, just a different type of support.

-Not generally, but in rare cases a doula may gift her services.
-All members of Doulas of Regina are professional doulas and have invested a great deal of time, energy and money into their training.
-New doulas usually charge less than more experienced doulas.
-If you are in a situation where you can’t pay for birth support, please see the Doulas of Regina Relief Fund, which offers financial assistance to pay for doula support.
+Not generally, but often newer doulas charge less than more experienced doulas.
+All members of the Doulas of Regina are professionally trained and have invested a great deal of time, energy and money into their training.
+If you are in a situation where you cannot afford to pay for doula support, please see the Doulas of Regina Relief Fund page.

-Any doula in the Doulas of Regina has been professionally trained, understands and agrees to work within her scope of practise, and participates in continuing education, birth-related meetings and events.
+Any doula in the Doulas of Regina has been professionally trained, understands and agrees to work within her scope of practice, and participates in continuing education, birth-related meetings and events.
 All understand confidentiality and how to work well with other care-providers.
-Some of our doulas offer additional professional services such as massage therapy, placenta encapsulation, and childbirth classes, which can be purchased in addition to doula services.

 Please see Become a Member.
 All potential members are screened to ensure proper training credentials and work practices are met.
 If they are then you will complete the membership application forms, pay the annual fees, and then will receive next steps for getting started with the association.